-In 2019 our student reporters became the first in the world – including adult journalists – to interview the new Prime Minister Boris Johnson in Downing Street.
+In 2019 our student reporters interviewed Boris Johnson twice in two months.
+They became the first in the world – including adult journalists – to interview the new Prime Minister in Downing Street to a watching audience of millions.

 Mr Johnson met our Jill Dando reporters and read the Good News Post during the three and a half hour visit to Number 10.